lisp-mirror/eql5/README-1.txt

 PREPARE
 =======

+Install the ECL sources, and build it from the sources (ECL needs to be built with the same compiler you'll use to compile EQL5).

+Just use the standard configuration of ECL (both threads & unicode enabled).

+Qt4/Qt5 note:

-You can have both old EQL and EQL5 installed in parallel (exe and lib names differ).
+  You can have both old EQL (Qt4) and EQL5 (Qt5) installed in parallel (exe and lib names differ).

   If you have both Qt4 and Qt5 installed, you can use the following environment variable to switch between the both (Unix):

     export QT_SELECT=5